kinoraw/kinoraw_tools/README.md

 ![kinoraw addon](/imgs/jump_to_cut_tools3.png?raw=true "kinoraw addon")

+####Ripple Delete
+Delete the active strip and shift back all other strips the number of frames between the beginning of deleted strip and the next edit in the sequence.
+####Ripple Cut
+Same as above, but copying active strip to memory buffer before deleting it.
+Copied strip can be pasted in place as usual, for example using the keystroke combination ctrl-V.
+####Insert
+Shift forward all strips after current frame and insert active strip.
+Insert (Single Channel)

+Same as above, but shifting occurs only on the same channel as active strip.
+Slide

+Alter in and out points of a strip but not its duration.
+Only available when a the type of active strip is Movie, Scene or Meta.
+Click 'Input...' to choose the amount of sliding desired.
+The start and end frame of active strip will be moved, but its length and position will remain unchanged.
+This action is also known as slipping.
+Click 'Current Frame to Start' or 'Current Frame to End' to perform the slide according to current frame.
+Slide Grab

+Same as above, interactive mode.
+Move mouse cursor along X axis to jog.
+To exit, click left or right mouse button or hit ESC.
+Copy Properties

+Copy properties of active strip to selected strips.
+Start selecting multiple strips, then make active the strip whose properties need to be copied to the selected strips.
+Click the desired operator to perform the action.
+Some operators affect single properties, while some others affect a group of properties.
+Fade

+Fade opacity of active strip, or its volume if its type is Sound, creating keyframes for the corresponding property.
+Possible fade directions are In, Out, In and Out.
+Duration defines the number of frames between the start and the end of the fade.
+Amount defines the maximum value that the fade will set.
+For opacity fades, the maximum value is 1.0.
+The minimum value reached by the fade is always 0.
+Keyframes created with this operator can be manipulated through the F-Curve Editor.
+Distribute

+Evenly distribute selected strips along the timeline according to a specified offset.
+This operator is useful to reassign strip length to every element of an image sequence.
+The operator also allows to reverse the order of the distributed strips.
+To perform a simple reversion of an image sequence, first separate its images and select them, then run Distribute with Offset set to 1 and Reverse Order enabled.
+Extend to Fill

+Extend active strip forward to fill adjacent space.
+If there no other strip is following active one on the same channel, the clip is extended to the end of the sequence.
+Open with Editor

 ### Strip Data

 Bli bli bli bla bli bla bli bli, **accesible data from selected strip** Bli bli bli bla bli bla bli bli